MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proof of Theorem

 \section{Proof of Theorem \ref{Th1}}

-\paragraph{Change of variables} Let us first consider $G:=R^{-1/2}H$ and $G_I:=R^{-1/2}H_I$ along with $G_c:=[G\ G_I]$ and $Z_r:=W_rR^{1/2}.$ We note that $Z_rG=W_rH$ and $Z_rG_I=W_rH_I$ and consequently $Z_rG_c=[Z_rG\ Z_rG_I]=[W_rH\ W_rH_I]=W_rH_c.$ We also note that $rk(G)=l$, $rk(G_I)=k$, $rk(G_c)=l+k$ and $Z_r\in\xrr{l}{m}$, as multiplication by invertible matrix does not change rank of matrix \cite{Horn1985}.
+\paragraph{Change of variables} Let us first consider $\bm{G}:=\bm{R}^{-1/2}\bm{H}$ and $\bm{G}_I:=\bm{R}^{-1/2}\bm{H}_I$ along with $\bm{G}_c:=[\bm{G}\ \bm{G}_I]$ and $\bm{Z}_r:=\bm{W}_r\bm{R}^{1/2}.$ We note that $\bm{Z}_r\bm{G}=\bm{W}_r\bm{H}$ and $\bm{Z}_r\bm{G}_I=\bm{W}_r\bm{H}_I$ and consequently $\bm{Z}_r\bm{G}_c=[\bm{Z}_r\bm{G}\ \bm{Z}_r\bm{G}_I]=[\bm{W}_r\bm{H}\ \bm{W}_r\bm{H}_I]=\bm{W}_r\bm{H}_c.$ We also note that $rk(\bm{G})=l$, $rk(\bm{G}_I)=k$, $rk(\bm{G}_c)=l+k$ and $\bm{Z}_r\in\xrr{l}{m}$, as multiplication by invertible matrix does not change rank of matrix \cite{Horn1985}.
 Therefore, the optimization problem (\ref{rr_nulling}) can be recast in view of (\ref{mse}) and (\ref{argmin}) in terms of these new variables equivalently as:

-In particular, we note that the constraint $Z_rG_I=0_{l\times k}$ implies that
+In particular, we note that the constraint $\bm{Z}_r\bm{G}_I=\bm{0}_{l\times k}$ implies that

-which will be useful later on, with $Q=\me{\q\q^t}.$ \paragraph{Feasible set} In this part we reformulate the definition of feasible set of $Z_r$ satisfying constraints of optimization problem (\ref{rr_nulling_equiv}).
-Regarding the first constraint, we note that from Fact \ref{sat} given in the Appendix \ref{kru} one has that
+which will be useful later on, with $\bm{Q}=\me{\q\q^t}.$ \paragraph{Feasible set} In this part we reformulate the definition of feasible set of $\bm{Z}_r$ satisfying constraints of optimization problem (\ref{rr_nulling_equiv}).
+Regarding the first constraint, we note that, from Fact \ref{sat} given in the Appendix \ref{kru}, we have

-where $\La_r=[\La]_{l\times r}$ for an orthogonal matrix $\La\in\sgen{l}{l}.$ We further note that equation $Z_rG=\La_r\La_r^t$ is solvable with respect to $Z_r$, since, e.g., $\La_r\La_r^tG^\dagger$ is a particular solution.
-Thus, $Z_r$ satisfies $Z_r\in\ds{\bigcap_{\uimal\in\ui}}\arg\ds{\min_{Z_r\in\xrr{l}{m}}}\p Z_rG-I_l\p_\uimal^2$ if and only if $Z_rG=\La_r\La_r^t$ for certain $\La_r\in\sgen{l}{r}$ satisfying $\La_r^t\La_r=I_r.$ Moreover, denoting $z^t_{r_i}$ to be the $i$-th column of $Z_r^t$ for $i=1,\dots,l$, and upon noticing that the second constraint $Z_rG_I=0_{l\times k}$ is equivalent to $z^t_{r_i}\in\nul{G_I^t}=\rangeperp{G_I}\subset\sgens{m}$ for $i=1,\dots,l$, it is seen that the constraints in (\ref{rr_nulling_equiv}) can be equivalently cast as
+where $\bm{\La}_r=[\bm{\La}]_{l\times r}$ for an orthogonal matrix $\bm{\La}\in\sgen{l}{l}.$ We further note that equation $\bm{Z}_r\bm{G}=\bm{\La}_r\bm{\La}_r^t$ is solvable with respect to $\bm{Z}_r$, since, e.g., $\bm{\La}_r\bm{\La}_r^t\bm{G}^\dagger$ is a particular solution.
+Thus, $\bm{Z}_r$ satisfies $\bm{Z}_r\in\ds{\bigcap_{\uimal\in\ui}}\arg\ds{\min_{\bm{Z}_r\in\xrr{l}{m}}}\p \bm{Z}_r\bm{G}-\bm{I}_l\p_\uimal^2$ if and only if $\bm{Z}_r\bm{G}=\bm{\La}_r\bm{\La}_r^t$ for certain $\bm{\La}_r\in\sgen{l}{r}$ satisfying $\bm{\La}_r^t\bm{\La}_r=\bm{I}_r.$ Moreover, denoting $z^t_{r_i}$ to be the $i$-th column of $\bm{Z}_r^t$ for $i=1,\dots,l$, and upon noticing that the second constraint $\bm{Z}_r\bm{G}_I=\bm{0}_{l\times k}$ is equivalent to $z^t_{r_i}\in\nul{\bm{G}_I^t}=\rangeperp{\bm{G}_I}\subset\sgens{m}$ for $i=1,\dots,l$, it is seen that the constraints in (\ref{rr_nulling_equiv}) can be equivalently cast as

-In particular, from (\ref{mvptrick}) we obtain that it is sufficient to consider only minimum-norm solutions of (\ref{rr_nulling_constr}), as the cost function in (\ref{rr_nulling_equiv}) is in view of (\ref{mvptrick}) such that
+In particular, from (\ref{mvptrick}) we obtain that it is sufficient to consider only minimum-norm solutions of (\ref{rr_nulling_constr}), as the cost function in (\ref{rr_nulling_equiv}) is, in view of (\ref{mvptrick}), such that